 - The best call quality we've experienced from wireless Sony over-ears

 Besides noise-cancelling, Sony has also gradually improved the call quality of its WH-1000 range over the years.
 And the XM5 headphones deliver the best experience so far.
 They feature Sony’s Precise Voice Pickup technology, which uses four beamforming mics and AI-powered noise-reduction, plus wind-noise reduction to help your calls sound as clear as possible.
 The combination of all these technologies means your voice comes through the WH-1000XM5 clearly and without distortion.
 When we use the WH-1000XM5 for a call, the Sonys do a great job of suppressing general noise and gusts of wind that can threaten to drown you out when using lesser headphones.
+One of the best headphones with a mic we've tested.

 - 30 hours with Bluetooth and ANC, 40 hours with Bluetooth